vohai2003/hdp_data_tutorials/tutorials/cda/building-a-sentiment-analysis-application/tutorial-6.md

 ### Predictor.scala

 Since we are referencing the Predictor class in **Collect.scala** source file to predict whether the tweet is happy or sad and it hasn't been implemented yet, we will develop **Predictor.scala** source file.
-Create a new Scala Class file in `src/main/scala` directory called `Predictor` and for **kind**, choose **Class**.
+Create a new Scala Class file called `Predictor` in **src/main/scala** directory and for **kind**, choose **Class**.
 Copy and paste the following code into the file

 ~~~scala
 package main.scala